 After overhearing that we returned from our outing one pair of shades short, the hotel did a little snorkeling recon and recovered them.
-No kidding.
 We never mentioned the sunglasses to anyone.
 We certainly didn’t expect anyone to look for them.
 That was beyond unexpected.
 Turns out, that is exactly the point!

 Part of the Ritz-Carlton mystique is the Fulfillment of Unexpressed Wishes and Needs and they are very specific in how to accomplish that objective with the goal of developing such strong emotional engagement between the hotels’ staff and their guests that “a guest will not consider staying anywhere else, if they have an option.”
 They understand that relationships precede financial results and rely on a robust data set that demonstrates the impact engaged employees and repeat customers have on the bottom line.

 I learned more about the Ritz-Carlton Gold Standards listening to Diana Oreck, vice president of the Global Leadership Center for Ritz Carlton who talked about their “Radar On – Antenna Up” approach to service.
 That means employees are trained to break routine to solve problems and own them until they are resolved.
 They work hard to anticipate customer needs and employees are empowered with up to $2,000.00 to resolve any customer concern.